JamFox/quartz.jamfox.dev/content/Books/Murakami - Novelist as a Vocation.md

 ---
-title: "Murakami - Novelist as a Vocation.md"
+title: "Murakami - Novelist as a Vocation"
 draft: false
 date: 2024-06-14
 ---